CREATE EXTERNAL TABLE

 - If the INTO error_table clause is not specified, the error log information is stored internally (not in an error table).
 Error log information that is stored internally is accessed with the Greenplum Database built-in SQL function gp_read_error_log().

-- If the error_table specified already exists, it will be used.
-If it does not exist, it will be created.
+- If the error_table specified already exists, it is used.
+If it does not exist, it is created.
+If error_table exists and does not have a random distribution (the DISTRIBUTED RANDOMLY clause was not specified when creating the table), an error is returned.

 - See Notes for information about the error log information and built-in functions for viewing and managing error log information.